belalzaidan/networkingAssignment/README.md

 In this assignment, we have:

-- Explored the concept of Fairness Metric in computer networks and built our own program to calculate Jains Fairness Index.
+- Explored the concept of Fairness Metric in computer networks and calculated Jains Fairness Index.

 - Implemented Python programs for tasks involving JFI calculation from throughput values and optional arguments handling.